zopefoundation/zc.relationship/src/zc/relationship/README.txt

    \ /
     M

 should be read as "Emily taught Mary the lessons of Ygritte".
+Here's the full
+diagram:

             C   L
              \ /